Post Summary: All You Need to Know About Driving in Scotland

 - AutoEurope: I can often find deals here for car rentals in Europe.

-Cell phones and driving in Scotland
+Cell Phones and Driving in Scotland

 Fines are also given out to those who use their cell phones when driving.
 It is only permitted to receive calls if you are using a hands-free kit that doesn’t require you to take your hands from the wheel.
 Even so, we’d strongly recommend avoiding using your cell at all when driving, since you’ll be traveling along roads that are new to you.
 If you plan to use your cell phone as a navigation aid, you will need to find a way of placing it securely on the windscreen or have someone look after it for you.
 We recommend a good car dash holder.

-Drive on the left in Scotland
+Drive on the Left in Scotland

+When you go on on a Scotland drive you’ll have to understand you must drive on the left.
 All four countries that make up the UK (Scotland, England, Wales, and Northern Ireland) drive on the left-hand side of the road – unlike the US and most of continental Europe.
 We found it surprisingly easy to adapt to the change, perhaps because everything inside the vehicle is ‘reversed’ too.
 But watch out on quiet roads or when approaching roundabouts or other junctions; it’s easy to relapse into what you’re used to doing at home!

 You’ll find the steering wheel on the right-hand side of the vehicle and the gear shift in manual transmission cars on the driver’s left, alongside the parking brake.
 However, the order of the pedals remains the same as in the US: namely clutch (for manual vehicles), foot brake, and gas pedal, from left to right.
 (The gas pedal is usually known as the accelerator pedal, and the trunk is known as the boot.)